awslabs/ec2-spot-jenkins-plugin/README.md

 [Spot Fleet Prerequisites](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites
 "Spot Fleet Prerequisites") ) and get its AWS credentials.

+Those IAM permissions are:
+* `ec2:TerminateInstances`
+* `ec2:ModifySpotFleetRequest`

+> These permissions are typically available via the combination of the `AmazonEC2SpotFleetAutoscaleRole` and `AmazonEC2SpotFleetRole` IAM Roles.

 Then you need to set up a fleet that will serve as the build fleet for Jenkins.
 You can use the [AWS console]( http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#create-spot-fleet ) to launch it or AWS CLI tools.
 Make sure that you specify an SSH key that will be used later by Jenkins.